 Where to get a paid internship abroad?

 Capital Placement takes the sting out of your internship search by doing all the legwork for you.
-The company has partnered up with over 1500 companies across 30 industries globally to provide internship programs for students and recent graduates.
+Our company has partnered up with over 1500 companies across 30 industries globally to provide internship programs for students and recent graduates.

 You can sign up with Capital Placement if you want an internship that matches your current skill set and planned career path, regardless of what it may be.
-Depending on your preference, the company can match you with multinational corporations, startups, or small companies.
+Depending on your preference, Our company can match you with multinational corporations, startups, or small companies.

 The company offers partially paid as well as fully paid internships in London and Singapore:

-- Advertising internship: If you want to jumpstart a career in advertising, Capital Placement can find you an internship in London, Singapore, Bangalore, or Mumbai.
+If you want to jumpstart a career in advertising, Capital Placement can find you an internship in London, Singapore, Bangalore, or Mumbai.
 Duties include tasks in account management, advertising strategy, market research, administration and media planning.

-- Fashion internship: You could find an internship in fashion in London, Singapore, or Mumbai.
+You could find an internship in fashion in London, Singapore, or Mumbai.
 The tasks involve merchandising, fashion management and fashion design.

-- IT internship: For aspiring techies, there are internships available in prominent companies in London, Singapore, Chennai, and Bangalore.
+For aspiring techies, there are internships available in prominent companies in London, Singapore, Chennai, and Bangalore.
 You can gain work experience in UI and UX design, data science, back-end development, front-end development, product management, and project management.

 Starting your career in a startup can be incredibly fulfilling and enormously challenging at the same time.
 Work In Startups is a full-blown job search portal, but it also lists jobs for interns.
 It has been active since 2011 and has a good reputation in the market.